syssi/nextbike/README.md

 The nextbike sensor platform monitors bike availability in a chosen radius of the free-floating areas.
 If you want to monitor a specific station please use the official citybikes sensor platform.

+## Install

+You can install this custom component by adding this repository ([https://github.com/syssi/nextbike](https://github.com/syssi/nextbike/)) to [HACS](https://hacs.xyz/) in the settings menu of HACS first.
+You will find the custom component in the integration menu afterwards, look for 'Nextbike Integration'.
+Alternatively, you can install it manually by copying the custom_component folder to your Home Assistant configuration folder.

 ## Setup

 ```